 Figure 9:Distortion Free Image

-Step 3

-The issue with the distortion free images is that it suffers some blur and noise due to the turbulence corruption.
+3.3 Image deblurring The issue with the distortion free images is that it suffers some blur and noise due to the turbulence corruption.
 To restore the image to visually look as sharp or sharper than its ground truths, I explored three main deblurring techniques using traditional methods and deep learning.
 In the next section I will be explaining the methods used and making comparative analysis on the results achieved.

 Method 1: Fast Image Deconvolution Using Hyper Laplacian Prior